 - I can stop, turn and back up a horse

-- I am comfortable walking and trotting a horse
+- I am comfortable on a horse at a walk and jog/trot

-- I have done a controlled lope on a horse
+- I have done a controlled lope/canter on a horse

 - I am comfortable riding a horse outside of an arena